 What is the WRD Knowledge Hub?

-- Share evidence on the gender and intersectional dimensions of disaster and climate risks;
+- Sharing evidence on the gender and intersectional dimensions of disaster and climate risks;

-- Share women’s perspectives, experiences, and good practices;
+- Sharing women’s perspectives, experiences, and good practices; and

-- Provide consolidated access to data, research, resources, tools, and expertise; and
+- Providing consolidated access to data, research, resources, tools, and expertise.

 Who is the WRD Knowledge Hub for?

-The WRD Knowledge Hub has been developed for disaster risk reduction, climate change adaptation, gender, social inclusion, resilience, women’s rights organisations, policy-makers, and practitioners worldwide, while providing useful material to all those interested in learning more about gender-responsive disaster prevention, mitigation, preparedness, response, recovery, and risk informed development.
+The WRD Knowledge Hub has been developed for policy-makers, practitioners, and activists worldwide working on disaster risk reduction, climate change adaptation, gender, social inclusion and resilience.
+It also provides useful material to all those interested in learning more about gender-responsive disaster prevention, mitigation, preparedness, response, recovery, and risk informed development.